Authentication

 Authentication Through Claude

-You can authenticate directly through Claude using the authenticate()
+You can authenticate directly through Claude using the authenticate() tool:

 authenticate(username, key)